coveo/source.coveo.com/_posts/2016-02-19-microservices-and-exception-handling.md

   image: jebeaudet.png

 ---
+**Update 2016/07/08**: The project is now available on [GitHub](https://github.com/coveo/feign-error-decoder)!
+I plan on making it more generic before publishing it to Maven, I'll update this post soon with the new details.

 Exception handling across microservices can be tedious, let's see how the Java reflection API can help us ease the pain!
 <!-- more -->